Lynz951/mein-pseudocode/my-pseudocode.md

 - Tea is an aromatic beverage prepared by pouring hot or boiling water over cured or fresh tea leaves
 - There are many types of tea
--Some teas have caffeine, others do not
+- Some teas have caffeine, others do not

 ## Initialize- Create Variables